RestComm/sip-servlets/sip-servlets-impl/README-tomcat.txt

 in tomcat_home/lib directory, there should be a commons-logging-1.1.jar

-make a backup of your tomcat_home/conf/server.xml file copy the server.xml located in docs to tomcat_home/conf look for the context tag in the server.xml file and modify the docbase attribute to map to your existing simple-sip-servlet application
+make a backup of your tomcat_home/conf/server.xml file copy the server-tomcat-6.xml located in docs to tomcat_home/conf and rename it to server.xml look for the context tag in the server.xml file and modify the docbase attribute to map to your existing simple-sip-servlet application look for service tag in the server.xml file and modify the darConfigurationFileLocation attribute to map to your filesystem

 make sure to run a mvn clean install at the root of simple-sip-servlet project too